Financial Aid Resources for J.D. Students

 Through LRAP, UCLA Law has in the past decade covered roughly $4.5 million in student loan payments for J.D. graduates who work in public interest jobs, government positions or judicial clerkships.

-Under UCLA Law School’s LRAP guidelines, alumni with incomes up to $75,000 may have their entire eligible loan payments fully covered.
-Applicants with incomes up to $100,000 may now receive partial assistance.
+Under UCLA Law School’s LRAP guidelines, effective January 2025, alumni with incomes up to $80,000 may have their entire eligible loan payments fully covered.
+Applicants with incomes up to $120,000 may now receive partial assistance.

 “Student loans are one of the biggest barriers for law students who want to pursue public interest careers,” says Brad Sears, UCLA Law’s associate dean of public interest law.
 “The support that LRAP provides helps bridge that gap and allows the full diversity of our student body to pursue public interest careers, including students who carry a significant amount of student loan debt.”